usmcamp0811/dotfiles/README.md

 - **System-Centric Configurations**: The `systems/` folder helps you organize your system setups by architecture and format, enabling configurations for multiple platforms like `x86_64-linux` or `aarch64-darwin`.

 - **Home Environment Configs**: Similarly, the `homes/` folder arranges configurations by architecture, which is particularly handy for managing home environments via Nix.

-- **System Observability & Monitoring**: Integrate Prometheus, Grafana, and Loki to achieve comprehensive monitoring of all systems, including Systemd services.

 This methodology fosters a user-friendly approach to Nix configuration, balancing both flexibility and modularity for better manageability.